lovelejess/scribble/_posts/2018-01-21-angular-templates.md

 ## Accessing Template Variables via @ViewChild
 - Can store the value of the template variables in your typescript file by using the decorator `@ViewChild()`
-- Make sure that you don't modify the value of this variable in your .ts file because that violates separation of concerns, and cause unwanted behavior.
+- Make sure that you don't modify the value of this variable in your .ts file because that violates separation of concerns and cause unwanted behavior.

   **server.component.html**